 a lot of benzodiazepines.
 In the operating room, one of the

-most common benzodiazepines used is thiopental.
+most common barbiturates used is thiopental.
 Now short term

 sedation with benzodiazepines is excellant.
 So when I was